AaronWhiteTech/Microsoft-365/README.md

 ![m365 group add](https://github.com/user-attachments/assets/7b664d5e-15a8-4258-9bce-f02925464a4d)

+- You can create gropus for an organization here assgining multiple accounts into one place

 ![m365 create distro group](https://github.com/user-attachments/assets/a78956af-bda8-4ee9-aa06-14ea4287a308)

 - You can create a distribution group, which allows you to send emails out to a group of people such as the group made above,